 Adult cancer patients were recruited from five cancer centers: University of North Carolina, Memorial Sloan-Kettering Cancer Center, Northwestern University, MD Anderson Cancer Center, and Mayo Clinic in Rochester, Minnesota.
 Patients were eligible for the study if they had a diagnosis of cancer, were currently receiving anti-cancer treatment or would be initiating active anti-cancer treatment within the next 7 days, or underwent surgery for cancer treatment in the past 14 days.
 Patients treated with only hormonal therapy and patients with clinically significant cognitive impairment were excluded.
 The study was reviewed by the IRB of each of the participating sites, and all patients provided consent to enter the study.
 Patients were randomized to three modes of administration for the baseline assessment: paper, IVRS, and web.
 All follow-up assessments at 6 weeks were administered by mail.
 The current study utilizes the baseline data only.

 PRO-CTCAE is a patient version of the existing clinician-reported adverse event items for use in cancer clinical trials.
 The intent of PRO-CTCAE is to improve the accuracy and precision of adverse symptom assessment in cancer trials, and to bring the CTCAE into harmony with other areas of clinical research, in which the gold standard for symptom evaluation is patient self-report.
-The PRO-CTCAE consists of five types of items (present/absent, frequency, severity, and interference with usual or daily activities).
+The PRO-CTCAE consists of five types of items (presence/absence, amount, frequency, severity, and interference with usual or daily activities).
 For items asking the frequency of symptoms, the response options are (a) never, (b) rarely, (c) occasionally, (d) frequently, and (e) almost constantly.
 For severity items, response options are (a) none, (b) mild, (c) moderate, (d) severe, and (e) very severe.
 The response options for items asking interference with daily activities include (a) not at all, (b) a little bit, (c) somewhat, (d) quite a bit, and (e) very much.

 The NRS items have 11 response options from 0 to 10, but the interpretation of high scores varies by domain.
 For pain, fatigue, anxiety and depression, an NRS score of 0 indicates the patient does not experience the symptom and 10 indicates the symptom is as bad as imaginable.
 Conversely, for overall QOL, emotional/mental/physical well-being, social activity, and sleep quality an NRS score of 0 as bad as it can be and 10 indicates the best it can be.
 The NRS item for sleep quality was reverse-coded to represent sleep disturbance with similar interpretation to the other symptoms (pain, fatigue, etc).